ToniCardosooo/Connect-and-Square/README.md

 HOW TO RUN THE PROGRAM
 - Install the most recent version of Python in case you don't have it.
+You can do it by openning the command prompt and typing 'pip install python'.
+- Install pygame in case you don't have it.
+You can do it by openning the command prompt and typing 'pip install pygame'.
 - Make sure all files are saved in the same directory.
 - Open the command prompt and type 'python ConnectAndSquare.py'
 - Choose the graphical style off the game.